libretro/docs/docs/library/dosbox-pure.md

 ![DOSBox Pure On-Screen Keyboard](https://github.com/schellingb/dosbox-pure/blob/main/images/onscreenkeyboard.png)

-By pressing L3 on the gamepad (usually by pushing in the left analog stick) the on-screen keyboard will open.
+By pressing L3 on the gamepad (usually by pushing in the left analog stick), the on-screen keyboard will open.
 The cursor can be controlled with the controller (or mouse or keyboard) and L2/R2 will speed up or slow down the move speed.

+By clicking a key on the on-screen keyboard for 0.5 seconds, it will be held down, clicking it again will release it.
+This allows multiple keys to be pressed at the same time through the on-screen-keyboard.

 !!!tip
 	Depending on your controller, you might experience a slight drift (the cursor moving on its own).
 Fix this by going to `Settings > Input` in RetroArch and nudging the option `Analog Deadzone`up a bit (e.g., 0.3).